sdw-online/postgres-dwh/dwh_pipelines/dwh_approach.md

 * Semantic layer - for pre-computing staged data with business logic to create single version of truth
 * Data warehouse layer - for exposing single version of truth to downstream users as the DWH
 * Governance layer - for establishing processes, practices and policies for managing the DWH's data
-* Orchestration layer - for scheduling pipeline tasks and managing their dependencies
+* Orchestration layer - for scheduling and managing pipeline tasks and their dependencies